vosaul/status.im/source/research/tutorial_basic_cli.md

 We have created [a repository](https://github.com/status-im/whisper-tutorial) specially for this tutorial.
 Please feel free to add additional tutorials if you would like to help the community out.

 Before we clone that repository though, let's make sure all our dependencies are properly set up, especially NodeJS and Go-Ethereum.
-We'll be using the latest versions of Geth, Whisper and EmbarkJS to get you up to speed on what Whisper looks like today.
+We'll be using the latest version of Geth to get you up to speed on what Whisper looks like today.

 #### NodeJS 8.10+
 ```